brainlife/docs/docs/using_ezBIDS.md

 ### 8. Deface

 Users have the option (recommended) to deface all anatomical images in order to further anonymize the data. ezBIDS provides two defacing procedures: [Quickshear](https://github.com/nipy/quickshear) and [pyDeface](https://github.com/poldracklab/pydeface).
-Depending on the number of anatomical files in the uploaded data, this process may take several minutes, though ezBIDS can parallelize this process with six concurrent defacing processes at a given time.
+Depending on the number of anatomical files in the uploaded data, this process may take several minutes, though ezBIDS can parallelize this process with concurrent defacing processes.
 If the defacing is suboptimal (i.e. defacing cuts into the brain itself), users may try again with the other defacing option or simply specify that they do not wish to deface the anatomical data.

 ![Defacing](./img/ezbids/Levitas_etal_figureS9_defacing.png)